 5.21.6 Potential New Requirements needed to support the use case

-[PR.5.21.6 - 001] Subject to user consent and national or regional regulation, based on operator policy, the 5G system shall be able to support secure means for RAN entities and authorized UEs to provide NR RF sensing measurement data and/or sensing results to a 5G network entity for processing.
+[PR.5.21.6 - 001] Subject to user consent and national or regional regulation, based on operator policy, the 5G system shall be able to support secure means for authorized sensing transmitters and sensing receivers to provide NR RF sensing measurement data and/or sensing results to a 5G network entity for processing.

 Editor’s Note: The sensing measurement data and sensing result terminologies can be revisited based on future updates.